 You may be likely to succeed in this line of work if you:

 - Are adaptable

 - Have good math skills

 - Are good with machinery

 - Are safety conscious

-As a job shop Machinist or Tool and Die Maker, no two days are the same.
-Lots of Machinists and Tool and Die Makers work regular business hours.
+As a job shop machinist, no two days are the same.
+Lots of machinists and tool and die makers work regular business hours.
 With some organizations working around the clock, you might need to work some evenings and weekends.
-This means a Machinist’s hours can total more than 40 hours a week.
+A machinist’s hours can total more than 40 hours a week.

 Machinist jobs involve all kinds of hands-on skills.
-You’ll get to know the technical programs needed to do your work - even show your completed products to customers and make any changes if they’re needed.
+You’ll get to know the technical programs needed to do your work, even show your completed products to customers and make necessary changes.
 There are other tasks you’ll do as part of your job, like maintaining production and quality logs, or planning inventory.
-You might be making parts for existing machinery or repairing it.
-When an industrial machine breaks down, a Machinist is the person tasked with remanufacturing the broken part, using the original methods to make the replacement.
+You might be making parts for existing machinery or repairing them.
+When an industrial machine breaks down, a machinist is the person tasked with remanufacturing the broken part, using the original methods to make the replacement.

-As a Tool and Die Maker, as well as the dies, you’ll create the fixtures that hold metal while it is bored, stamped, forged, or drilled.
-You’ll also make gauges and other measuring tools – like metal molds used for diecasting and for molding everything - from plastics to ceramics.
+As a tool and die maker, you’ll create the fixtures that hold metal while it is bored, stamped, forged or drilled.
+You’ll also make gauges and other measuring tools – like metal molds used for diecasting and for molding everything, from plastics to ceramics.
 You’ll make and adjust parts, then test the completed tools and dies to make sure they are to spec.
 You’ll also condition the surfaces of tools and dies to finish them.